 2. The SAWS procedures include neither patent “quality check” criteria nor any other criteria for removing the SAWS flag

 The Directive and the TC SAWS guidance prescribe only two mechanisms for removing the SAWS flag from an application once it has been SAWS-flagged by the SPE: (a) through the TC SAWS Panel “screening mechanism to remove non-SAWS applications from their SAWS designation” based solely on “whether the application contains SAWS subject matter,” (ECF No. 11-4, Huntington Decl., Exhibit 2-3 at B75), or if (b) “the sensitive nature of the application has changed (i.e., Applicants elect non-sensitive subject matter, Applicants amend the claims to exclude sensitive subject matter)” (Id. at B81).
 Flagging an application under SAWS triggers no quality assurance process.
 The SAWS procedures neither prescribe nor identify any patentability quality assurance step, certainly not one that, if taken or completed, would result in the removal of the SAWS flag.

-The PTO had no documented or affirmative procedures to remove the flag from verified SAWS applications within any time period after completion of its stated purpose – after “senior PTO officials” have been “warned.”
-It thus becomes clear that as internally constructed, the SAWS program procedures were designed to trap by default such applications in PTO’s purgatory indefinitely.
+The USPTO had no documented or affirmative procedures to remove the flag from verified SAWS applications within any time period after completion of its stated purpose – after “senior USPTO officials” have been “warned.”
+It thus becomes clear that as internally constructed, the SAWS program procedures were designed to trap by default such applications in USPTO’s purgatory indefinitely.

 3. The PTO misled Congress by stating that an application flagged under SAWS can be issued

 In response to a detailed inquiry letter from Senator Jerry Moran (R-KS), the USPTO evaded the actual question by misleading the Senator with a false answer.
 The question (in bold) and the PTO’s answer in its September 5, 2014 response were as follows: